Skip to content ↓

 In order to conduct a need analysis, we require extensive financial information from your parent(s) or guardian(s), whether custodial and/or noncustodial.02 A term used in connection with separated and divorced parents to refer to the parent who does not have custody of the child, or the parent with whom the child does not live with the majority of the time.
 If, however, there are extenuating circumstances that prevent noncustodial parent information from being provided, you may request a waiver of the noncustodial parent’s information.

 Because of the complex and individualized nature of our need analysis, it is impossible to list all of the considerations that determine your financial aid.
-However, at a high level, our counselors evaluate demonstrated need by using three frameworks:
+However, at a high level, our counselors evaluate demonstrated need by using two frameworks:

 1. The Free Application for Federal Student Aid (FAFSA)